erievs/mangospot8/README.md

 - The UI can be a bit jank (sorry).

+- Position doesn't recover when exiting app (easy fix will be in Beta 1.1.0)

 - Not everything is done yet, sorry that liking songs and playlists are not in just yet (you can view them of course!).

 - No auto play or skiping songs in a playlist for now, dont worry however this will be in Beta 1.1.0, the next update (unless there is A MAJOR issue).